-In the first few days, I was having dry mouth and my breath was pretty nasty.
+In the first few days, I was having dry mouth and my breath was pretty nasty (serious case of dragon breath).
 I soon realized my water intake wasn’t sufficient.
 So throughout the day, I increased my water intake – even during the 16-hour fasting window.

-This solved the problem of dry mouth and resulting in bad breath.
+This solved the problem of dry mouth which caused bad breath.

 Lack Of Salt